EMERGENCY CONTINGENCY PLAN

 d.
 He/she should make the person as comfortable as possible by using common sense.

 e.
-You should remain at the switchboard until the appropriate assistance has been secure.
+You should remain at the switchboard until the appropriate assistance has been secured.
 You may need to describe the exact situation over the telephone.

 J. ACTIVE THREAT